 Tristan Wirfs does a good job of absorbing the initial hit and anchoring his feet to establish and maintain leverage.
 As a result, Wirfs does a tremendous job of finishing on the play as he drives the defender into the ground.

 Handling Twitchy Moves Off The Line Of Scrimmage

 Tristan Wirfs struggles with quick twitchy moves off the line of scrimmage, as highlighted on this play.
 Once the defender gets the leverage on the outside, Wirfs is already behind the eight ball.
-He tries to receiver, but it’s too late as the quarterback is pressured and has to get rid of the ball.
+Nonetheless, he tries to recover, but it’s too late as the quarterback is pressured and has to get rid of the ball.

 Where I’ve Seen Improvement:

 As displayed above, I wanted to highlight the 2019 Michigan game as I believe it’s one of the worst for Tristan Wirfs.
 However, by the third quarter, Wirfs was able to settle into his own and showed some improvement.
 In the first half, Wirfs was beaten inside a few times off the line of scrimmage.
 On this play, Tristan Wirfs shows good patience and recognition of the play to punch the defender and get him to the ground.